Oksberg/alx-low_level_programming/0x12-singly_linked_lists/README.md

 The printf function was used, and it prints "[0] (nil)" if the string part of the data value is NULL.

 ----- Task 1 -----
+This function  counts and returns the number of elements in a list_t list using this prototype: size_t list_len(const list_t *h).

 ----- Task 2 -----